 Ponies and ‘Commoned’ Animals

-The New Forest’s most famous residents are not wildlife as such, rather they are owned by New Forest farmers with Commoning Rights.
-New Forest Ponies have the freedom to roam the Forest, and their grazing patterns have shaped its landscapes, however once a year they are gathered together in ‘drifts’ for health-checks and branding; and there are also sometimes pony sales.
-Similarly, livestock, donkeys, pigs and sheep that can be spotted at various times of year across the Forest are not wild but have been turned out to pasture, according to Commoning Rights.
+The New Forest’s most famous residents are not wildlife as such, rather they are owned by New Forest farmers with commoning Rights.
+New Forest Ponies have the freedom to roam the forest, and their grazing patterns have shaped landscapes, however once a year they are gathered together in ‘drifts’ for health-checks and branding; and there are also sometimes pony sales.
+Similarly, livestock, donkeys, pigs and sheep that can be spotted at various times of year across the forest are not wild but have been turned out to pasture, according to commoning Rights.

 The New Forest is one of the best locations in the UK to observe deer.
 All six of the country’s wild species are found in the National Park’s undisturbed spaces – they are particularly easy to spot in the early morning and evening.
 In the Autumn, the mating season, or ‘rut’ takes place and if you are lucky you could witness males using their antlers in display fights to impress females.

-All of the UK’s six native reptile species can be found within the New Forest National Park, and the best spots to see them (remember not to disturb them, many are rare, and all are protected by law) are south-facing open spaces, where they like to bask in the sun to heat up their body temperatures.
+All of the UK’s six reptile species can be found within the New Forest National Park, and the best spots to see them (remember not to disturb them, many are rare, and all are protected by law) are south-facing open spaces, where they like to bask in the sun to heat up their body temperatures.
 Adders are common throughout the park, with their famous zig-zag markings running along their backs – pay attention, however, as they are venomous.
-Harmless grass snakes are found around the ponds and waterways of the Forest.
-The smooth snake is the smallest and rarest of the New Forest’s three snake species, mainly found on its heather-cloaked heaths.
+Harmless Grass snakes are found around the ponds and waterways of the forest.
+The Smooth snake is the smallest and rarest of the New Forest’s three snake species, mainly found on its heather-cloaked heaths.